Sieranevada

-Sieranevada is a 2016 black comedy-drama film written and directed by Cristi Puiu and starring Mimi Brănescu.
+Sieranevada is a 2016 Romanian black comedy-drama film written and directed by Cristi Puiu and starring Mimi Brănescu.
 The plot follows a successful neurologist who attends a family meal supposed to commemorate his deceased father.
 It was selected to compete for the Palme d'Or at the 2016 Cannes Film Festival.
 It was selected as the Romanian entry for the Best Foreign Language Film at the 89th Academy Awards, but it was not nominated.